• Skip to main content

 Fifteen to twenty years ago, showing and selling your art looked very different.
 Your options for getting your work out there and getting known were limited.
 If you want to sell products and services, the most trustworthy and professional way is through your own website, and in today’s world, it’s super simple to start up a website in just a day.

-Having your own site with an online store to display and sell works from your artist portfolio is different from having an account through Etsy or Redbubble.
+Having your own site with an online store to display and selling works from your artist portfolio is different from having an account through Etsy or Redbubble.
 Yes, you can sell your work on those sites, but you can’t control the ads there or make affiliate commissions.
 Plus, those sites take a percentage of your sales as fees for using their platforms.

 That’s not to say you should have an Etsy shop or a presence on social media.
 You can and should diversify when possible.
 Choose platforms you are comfortable with and where your work will resonate the most.
 Your website is there to be your foundation—the thing you can always rely on because it is 100% your own.
 If you already have a presence elsewhere, use those platforms to breed awareness of your new website and drive traffic back to it.